AlexDomin/test_app_6/README.md

 # README

-Adding initial comment for git commit practice.
+Second comment because idk what I'm doing. -- Adding initial comment for git commit practice.  test

 This README would normally document whatever steps are necessary to get the application up and running.